-The challenge lies in the fact that all the materials in this study require significant technological investment to transition towards Net Zero.
-However, it is evident that reducing material demand should be a top priority.
-Under current business models in a market-driven economy, these two ideas are conflicting.
-Hence, it is crucial to separate the amount of material sold from the value derived from it.
+However, it is evident that reducing material demand should also be a top priority.
+This clearly conflicts with current business models in a market-driven economy, hence, it is crucial to separate the amount of material sold from the value derived from it.
 Developing reuse systems for beverage containers appears to be the most promising approach to achieve this goal.
 Nonetheless, it is important to ensure that reduced material demand does not result in a transfer of emissions burdens elsewhere, including sectors outside of material production.

 Furthermore, it is evident that both PET and aluminium offer more compelling options compared to glass in single use applications.
-From a purely climate change perspective, switching to these materials may be preferable.
-However, reducing demand for glass presents challenges, as weight reduction can only go so far.
-Given that glass is highly suitable for reuse, adopting a system that promotes reuse is likely to significantly decrease glass demand in terms of mass (but maintaining unit use).
-Therefore, it would informative to examine decarbonisation pathways for beverage container materials while accounting for reuse.
-It is important to expand the system boundaries to encompass the entire lifecycle, as the impacts of reuse systems extend beyond material use.
+From a purely climate change perspective, switching to these materials may be preferable, but will not solve the long term problem.
+Given that glass is highly suitable for reuse, adopting a system that promotes reuse is likely to significantly decrease overall material demand.
+Therefore, it would be informative to further examine decarbonisation pathways for beverage container materials while accounting for reuse.